On effective models of regular black holes inspired by higher-derivative and nonlocal gravity: Introduction

-We mainly focus on form factors that grow at least as fast as $f(-k^2) \sim k^4$ for large $k$.
+We mainly focus on form factors that grow at least as fast as $f(z) \sim z^2$ for large $z$.
 This corresponds to the smeared delta sources associated to models whose actions have at least six derivatives of the metric tensor [see~\eq{action} and~\eq{fzinho}].
-In the main part of this paper, we show that under some reasonable assumptions, the simple equation~\eq{nlEE2} can reproduce the properties (I)--(III) found in the numerical solutions of~\cite{Holdom:2002xy} for the non-approximated theory.
-By imposing some physical requirements on the spatial part of $\tilde{T}^{\mu} {}_{\nu}$, we also show that for all form factors that $f(-k^2) \sim k^4$ or faster for large $k$, the solutions of~\eq{nlEE2} have curvature invariants without singularities.
-This opens the possibility to obtain a large amount of regular black hole solutions which, contrary to some popular regular black hole metrics found in the literature, are actually solutions of some equations of motion.
+In the main part of this paper, we show that under some reasonable assumptions, the modified Schwarzschild metric that follows from the simple equation~\eq{nlEE2} can reproduce the properties (I)--(IV) of the static spherically symmetric solutions of~\cite{Holdom:2002xy}.
+By imposing some physical requirements on the spatial part of $\tilde{T}^{\mu} {}_{\nu}$, we also show that for all form factors such that $f(z) \sim z^2$ or faster for large $z$, the solutions of~\eq{nlEE2} have curvature invariants without singularities.
+This result is at the core of a procedure to generate a large amount of regular black hole metrics.\footnote{Several definitions of ``spacetime regularity'' exist in the literature, e.g., referring to the regularity of metric components or Christoffel symbols in a given coordinate chart, to the regularity of a set of curvature invariants, or to the geodesic completeness of the spacetime (see, e.g.,~\cite{Frolov:2016pav,Bejarano:2017fgz,Carballo-Rubio:2019fnb,Berry:2021hos} and references therein).
+As a matter of convention, in this work, we characterize a regular black hole by the absence of singularities in its Kretschmann scalar $R_{\mu\nu\al\beta} R^{\mu\nu\al\beta}$.
+For static and spherically symmetric geometries, this also implies in the regularity of all the curvature invariants constructed contracting an arbitrary number of Riemann and metric tensors~\cite{Bronnikov:2012wsj}.
+An extended definition of regularity, which also considers the absence of singularities in curvature invariants containing covariant derivatives of curvatures, will be discussed in Sec.~\ref{Sec6}. }

+It is worth pointing out that the metrics we obtain here, regarded as higher-derivative modifications of Schwarzschild, are similar in spirit to the nonlocal modifications of the Kerr and Schwarzschild metrics recently studied in~\cite{Frolov:2023jvi}.
+In fact, they are not solutions of higher-derivative gravity models, but encode higher-derivative modifications at equations whose original forms would result in the Schwarzschild metric.
+Our procedure, however, differs from the one of~\cite{Frolov:2023jvi}; for instance, their modification of the Schwarzschild metric takes the form $A(r) = 1 + 2\varphi(r)$ and $B\equiv 0$ (in our notation).

+Finally, let us mention that the formulation of the problem in terms of the effective field equations~\eq{nlEE2} with smeared delta sources is standard in several other approaches to quantum gravity such as noncommutative geometry, generalized uncertainty principle models, and string theory (see, e.g.,~\cite{Cadoni:2022chn,Cadoni:2023nrm,Akil:2022coa,Nicolini:2005vd,dirty,Mureika:2010je,Gaete:2010sp,Nicolini:2012eu,Isi:2013cxa,Tseytlin:1995uq,Nicolini:2019irw,Knipfer:2019pgi}).
+Therefore, the detailed study of the solutions of Einstein's equation~\eq{nlEE2} with the effective source~\eq{effsource} is relevant not only for higher-derivative gravities but also for alternative models of quantum gravity.